Majeerteen: Distribution

+History

 Majeerteen Sultanates

-Before the famous Majeerteen Sultanate there was the Sultanate of Amaanle (Abdirahman Awe) which was overthrown and overtaken by Osman Mahamuud who became the subsequent King and Sultan.
-The Majeerteen Sultanate was founded in the early-16th century.
-It rose to prominence in the 19th century, under the reign of the resourceful King (Boqor) Osman Mahamuud.
-His Sultanate controlled Bari Karkaar, Nugaaal and also central Somalia in the 19th and early 20th centuries.
+The Majeerteen Sultanate was founded in the 15-16th century and came to prominence in the 19th century, under the reign of the resourceful King (Boqor) Osman Mahamuud.
+His Sultanate controlled Bari Karkaar, Nugaal and also central Somalia in the 19th and early 20th centuries.
 The polity maintained a robust trading network, entered into treaties with foreign powers, and exerted strong centralized authority on the domestic front.

 Osman Mahamuud's Sultanate was nearly destroyed in the late-1800s by a power struggle between himself and his ambitious cousin, Yusuf Ali Kenadid who founded the Sultanate of Hobyo in 1878.
 Initially he wanted to seize control of the neighbouring Majeerteen Sultanate, ruled by his cousin Boqor Osman Mahamud.
 However, Yusuf Ali Kenadid was unsuccessful in his endeavour, and was eventually forced into exile in Yemen.
 A decade later, in the 1870s, Yusuf Ali Kenadid returned from the Arabian Peninsula with a band of Hadhrami musketeers and a group of devoted lieutenants.
 With their assistance, he managed to overpower the local Hawiye clans and establish the Kingdom of Hobyo in 1878.

 As with the Majeerteen Sultanate, the Sultanate of Hobyo exerted a strong centralized authority during its existence, and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag, as well as a professional army.
 Both sultanates also maintained written records of their activities, which still exist.